 As for the tool to assist in your efforts for enrollment success, it’s FREE!
 Visit the SchoolAdvancement Web site at https://schooladvancement.com/?page_id=495.
 You can read about BASIQS there, then hover over “ENROLLMENT” in the menu at the top of the page, and check the drop-down menus for the resources and instructions.

 Let’s capitalize on the tech-savvy generation of parents checking out your school this summer.
-While this month is an awesome time to rest, refresh and re-energize for the coming school year, let’s add another “R” – realize – that the new school year starts in just a few weeks!
-Remember, too, that many successful ventures began in difficult economic times.
-May the sum of your ventures and your summer adventures be abundantly blessed!
+And yes, they’re doing that!
+While families may be leaving your school since they were able to homeschool their children during the Spring, there are public school parents who want a classroom experience, and public school districts still aren’t sure what they’re going to do next month..
+Further, this is also where small school have a supreme opportunity to grow their schools AND offer social distancing in the classroom!
+While this month is an awesome time to rest, refresh and re-energize for the coming school year, let’s add another “R” – Remember.
+History shows us that many successful ventures began in difficult economic times.
+May the sum of your ventures and your summer adventures be safe and abundantly blessed!